NathanBiette/EpicDungeonQuest/README.md

 - to abandon their magic ability altogether and use it as a bonus in skill points
 - to choose divine magic but give up on their skill points bonus

-If a dwarf character renounces its magic, then it receives a bonus of *(magic / 4)* skill points at level 1 and at each level up and the maximum amount of skill points per skill is *(character level + 5)*
+If a dwarf character renounces its magic, then it receives a bonus of *(magic / 4)* skill points at level 1 and at each level up and the maximum amount of skill points per skill is *character level + 5* instead of *character level + 3*.

 #### The orcs